-Matt Preston's succulent take on a classic, glazed with a dazzling blend of tomato, paprika and Worcestershire.
+Matt Preston's succulent take on glazed meatloaf with a blend of tomato, paprika and Worcestershire

 500 g beef mince

 500 g pork mince

 3 leeks, washed well, rough green ends removed